jmjjg/Database/README.md

             [
                 'className' => 'Database.Formattable',
                 // Default values
                 // 1°) Cache formatters and the field list they apply to ?
-                'cache' => null,
+NULL for global settings 'cache' => null,
                 // 2°) List of formatter functions or static methods as keys, fields they apply to as values
                     // a°) A NOT key is allowed to negate the condition